What is Batting for Change?

-In BBL06, Batting for Change is fundraising for 3 projects, in conjunction with the LBW Trust.
+In BBL06, Batting for Change fundraised for 3 projects, in conjunction with the LBW Trust.

-In India, Batting for Change will support the scholarships of 500 new students at the SPRJ Kanyashala Trust College, Mumbai.
+In India, Batting for Change is supporting the scholarships of 500 new students at the SPRJ Kanyashala Trust College, Mumbai.
 Since BBL04, BFC has partnered with this college, and the lives of 1000 women have been directly impacted by the supporters of the Big Bash initiative.

 In Sri Lanka, Batting for Change is proud to partner with the Foundation of Goodness to provide tertiary scholarships for 100 women throughout rural parts of the country now entering their second year.
 This support renews the commitments made to these students as a result of the BBL05 fundraising campaign.

 In BBL06, Batting for Change is very excited to be partnering with Kenyan NGO Kakenya’s Dream for a brand new tertiary scholarship program.
 Opened in 2009, the Kakenya Center for Excellence, founded by global visionary Dr Kakenya Ntaiya, believes that education will empower and motivate young girls to become agents of change in their community and country, and has become a beacon of hope to the girls and parents in Enoosaen.

 Ryan Carters founded Batting for Change in 2013 in conjunction with The LBW Trust, with a vision to bring cricket lovers together in support of a more level playing field in global education.